 As the wild, untamed land that was the site of the Klondike Gold Rush, the Yukon Territory conjures up a romantic image of life in its frontier.
 Though mostly unpopulated, it is home to several small towns, thriving wildlife, and some incredibly rugged terrain.
 Whitehorse, the capital of the Yukon Territory, is a city of rich culture and natural beauty and the gateway to one of Canada’s most breathtaking wilderness areas.

 We visited Whitehorse in October, for my birthday treat and a first attempt at seeing the Northern Lights.
-For yes, apart from its stunning scenery, Whitehorse is an Aurora Borealis hot spot, where you can watch the lights dancing in the night sky.
+Aside from its stunning scenery, Whitehorse is a prime spot to watch the mesmerising Northern Lights dance across the night sky.

 Flights to Whitehorse

 The easiest way to get to Whitehorse is by air.
 Year-round, two airlines service the Yukon capital from several destinations within Canada, they are: Air North and Air Canada.
 You can fly direct to Whitehorse with Air North from Vancouver, Kelowna, Calgary, Edmonton, Yellowknife and Dawson City.
 Air Canada has direct flights from Vancouver and WestJet has direct flights from Vancouver, between May–October.

 If you live in Europe, then Condor might be an option for you.
 From May until September, the airline offers nonstop flights to Whitehorse from Frankfurt for around €850.